 Travel between South Africa's most cosmopolitan city and unique semi-coastal wilderness of Addo Elephant National Park.

 Guests will be met on arrival at Cape Town International Airport for the first leg of the Cape Town to Addo tour.
 Thereafter the day is spent exploring one of the world's most beautiful cities.
 Table Mountain, arguably the most famous natural landmark in Africa is first on the agenda.
-From Table Mountain one of the most impressive views of the world can be enjoyed.
-We also visit the world famous Kirstenbosch Botanical Gardens.
+From Table Mountain, one of the most impressive views in the world can be enjoyed.
+We also visit the world-famous Kirstenbosch Botanical Gardens.
 The garden is home to 4 000 of the 18 000 species of flora which are found in South Africa and creates a most remarkable display.
 At the memorial to Cecil John Rhodes, sweeping views of the entire Cape Flats can be enjoyed and this is where we end an unforgettable day.